Regularity of inverse mean curvature flow in asymptotically hyperbolic manifolds with dimension $3$

 where we have used $\chi(\Sigma_t)=2$ for $t\geq T_0$. \end{proof}

-A sequence of closed surfaces $\Sigma_i$ in $(M,g)$ is called {\it exhausting} if any compact set of $M$ will be enclosed by $\Sigma_i$ for sufficiently large $i$.
+A sequence of closed surfaces $\Sigma_i$ in $(M,g)$ is called {\it exhaustion} if any compact set of $M$ {is} enclosed by $\Sigma_i$ for sufficiently large $i$.
 The following proposition plays a crucial role in our work.